The Brand Continuum

 Volatile cannot be fixed from inside the collapse.

-Which leads directly into the most practical part of The Continuum.
+Which leads directly into the most practical part of The Brand Continuum.
 The leadership decision that sits at the heart of the model.

 Move or stay: the leadership decision